jbreeden/poach/README.md

 Running: jar uf equipment-simulator-gui.jar fxml/equipSimView.fxml
 ```

-Not the use of single quotes.
-Since I'm running on cmd, this prevents the shell from interpretting my glob and expanding it into parameters to `poach update`.
+Note the use of single quotes, which prevents the shell from expanding the glob, so that it
+can be interpretted by `poach`.

 Requirements
 ------------